Product Designer, Manager and Maker.

 Simple, the way it should be.
 Excellent app.

 Making online business personal.

-Ultimately, this project never made it into production – however, many of the findings contributed to the broader product discussion at Intercom.
+Ultimately, this standalone product never made it into production – however, many of the findings were ported across to Intercom's core product: Intercom Platform.

-Youssef worked with Intercom to design a simple dashboard product that would enable Intercom's customers to view a realtime feed of what is happening at their business.
-By applying Clay Christensen's Jobs To Be Done framework, we were able to define the motivations behind why a company or individual would 'hire' Intercom for this new product.
+Youssef worked with Intercom to design a simple dashboard product that would enable Intercom's customers to view a realtime feed of what's happening at their business.
+By applying Clay Christensen's Jobs To Be Done framework, Youssef was able to define the motivations behind why a company or individual would 'hire' Intercom for this product.

 Transforms the way brands connect and interact with customers.

 Swrve powers some of the world's leading app businesses, handling billions of daily events across iOS, Android, Windows10 and Unity.

 Youssef joined Swrve as their first product designer.
 It was his responsibility to bring a sense of uniformity and clarity to their rapidly expanding product offering.
 This involved understanding the needs of Swrve's customers.
 The challenge was to merge Swrve's rapidly forming business needs into the information architecture, user experience and brand of Swrve's core product.